 - The Media Player is in INITIALIZED or READY state.

-An 5GMSd-Aware Application calls preload() to cause the player to begin streaming the media as set by the attach() method in preparation for playing.
+The preload() method is invoked on a Media Player instance to cause it to begin streaming the media as set by the attach() method (see clause 13.2.3.3) in preparation for playing.

 The input parameters of the method are specified in table 13.2.3.4-1.